How to Clean Your Herb Grinder

 To clean your grinder with vinegar, disassemble it and let the pieces soak in a bowl of white vinegar for about 30 minutes.
 After soaking, use a toothbrush to scrub any stubborn spots.
 Rinse thoroughly under warm water to ensure all vinegar is washed away, and let it air dry completely before use.

-Cleaning Weed Grinder with Milk: A Step-by-Step Guide
+Cleaning Herb Grinder with Milk: A Step-by-Step Guide

-This may sound surprising, but milk can also clean your weed grinder.
-The fats in the milk help absorb and remove the resin build-up in your grinder.
+This may sound surprising, but milk can also clean your herb grinder.
+The fats in the milk help absorb and remove residue build-up in your grinder.
 Here's how to do it:

 1. Warm up a cup of milk until it's hot but not boiling.